LCEC is working around the clock to assess damage from Hurricane Ian. Our hearts and thoughts are with all of our customers.

 Rest assured that we know where power outages occurred and are working diligently to restore power.
 Customers do not need to report outages.

 Caring for the vegetation on your property can help maintain the electric system and prevent power outages.
 However, working around power lines and trees can be dangerous.
-You should never attempt to prune a tree near electrical wires or remove branches that are touching power lines.
-Only qualified line clearance contractors should care for trees, especially those growing near power lines and other electric facilities.
-Contact your local Chamber of Commerce for a list of reputable contractors.
+You should never attempt to prune a tree near electrical wires.
+All body parts and tools must remain a minimum of ten feet away from energized distribution lines.
+Only qualified line clearance contractors should care for trees growing near power lines and other electric facilities.
+Contact LCEC for safe options for tree care near power lines.

 Contact LCEC at 239-656-2300 to report a tree and line conflict that could impact safety or service reliability.

 LCEC performs site visits to assess these conflicts and determine if they meet the criteria for maintaining safety and reliability.
 LCEC will maintain vegetation around primary lines if there is potential to impact safety or service reliability.
 LCEC will maintain the area around secondary lines and streetlight lines only if damage is imminent to LCEC facilities.
 If your tree and line conflict meet these criteria, LCEC will assign the work to LCEC qualified line clearance contractors.
 LCEC does not clear around streetlight globes.

 Always contact LCEC before performing or contracting tree work near our electric lines.
 For trees within 10 feet of primary lines, LCEC can schedule safe clearing in advance of tree care.
 For non-essential private pruning around low-voltage lines such as streetlight wires and secondary lines, please call LCEC to schedule an appointment to deenergize or disconnect these lines while tree work is performed safely around them.